inmanturbo/b2bsaas0/README.md

       --force           Force the operation to run when in production -h, --help            Display help for the given command.
 When no command is given display help for the list command -q, --quiet           Do not output any message
-  -V, --version         Display this application version
-      --ansi|--no-ansi  Force (or disable --no-ansi) ANSI output -n, --no-interaction  Do not ask any interactive question --env[=ENV]       The environment the command should run under -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```